Archive for March, 2011

 The Amazon Appstore for Android OS smartphones has opened, and they are offering new free apps every day to promote it.
 Yesterday’s app was Angry Birds Rio (still free)… Wednesday was World Series of Poker: Hold ‘em Legend (not free anymore), Thursday is Doodle Jump.

-The Chase Sapphire Preferred Card is a rewards credit card offering new cardholders 50,000 bonus points after you spend $3,000 in purchases within the first 3 months.
-50,000 points can be redeemed for $500 cash or two airplane tickets worth up to $312.50 each since they offer a 25% boost towards airfare and hotels.
+The Chase Sapphire Preferred® Card is a rewards credit card offering new cardholders 50,000 bonus points after you spend $4,000 in purchases within the first 3 months.
+50,000 points can be redeemed for $625 in travel when you redeem through Chase Ultimate Rewards™ since they offer a 25% boost towards airfare and hotels.
+Earn 5,000 additional bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.
 No annual fee for the first year, $95 in future years.
-Additional details here.

 I got an e-mail this morning that my trading account with OptionsXpress is merging with Charles Schwab.
 Well, considering Schwab (SCHW) has a market cap over 20 times that of OptionsXpress (OXPS), it’s more like they bought OX for their options/futures trading platform and active-trader clients.
 The WSJ reports: